2H1W/digital-gardener-guide/src/site/notes/Resource/Down to earth earth building in Europe and Africa by BC Architects & Materials & Studies.md

  [🔗](https://read.readwise.io/read/01hbqcw6f5361rp0v8hmx2rr4s)

 ---
-Different excavation earths from different geological layers and sites are mixed in recipes which require a level of local craftsmanship
+Different excavation [[Area/土壤\|earths]]  from different geological layers and sites are mixed in recipes which require a level of local craftsmanship

  [🔗](https://read.readwise.io/read/01hbqd1e5h6vxsx9gcdakm0qbg)

 ---
 BC perform acts of building, at once action and narrative.
-It is a performance within the complex and costly effort of generating infrastructure, running across classes and skill sets, across materials and technologies
+It is a performance within the complex and costly effort of generating [[Area/基礎設施\|Infrastructure]] , running across classes and skill sets, across materials and technologies

  [🔗](https://read.readwise.io/read/01hbqd3drxsf3afe6t01ab7vbg)